giekaton/libra-checker-grpc/README.md

 The first release of `libra-checker-grpc` was based on [bonustrack/libra-grpc](https://github.com/bonustrack/libra-grpc).
 The current release is based on [/kulapio/libra-core](https://github.com/kulapio/libra-core), which is based on [/perfectmak/libra-core](https://github.com/perfectmak/libra-core).

 Thanks to Kulap and Apemon for the [JavaScript LCS](https://github.com/kulapio/libra-core/releases/tag/v2.0.2).
 Not yet implemented in this client, since structs have changed and need update.
-Attempts to use Apemon's JavaScript LCS to deserialize a transaction (querying by range) are in `lc.js`.
+Attempts to use Apemon's JavaScript LCS to deserialize a transaction (querying by range) are in `lc.js`, run ir with `node lc.js` command.

 Currently, Python LCS from Canoser is being used as a Node.js child process.
 It works great.
 Thanks to [Yuan Xy](https://github.com/yuan-xy/) for his open source contributions and help.

 @todo:
 - deserialize transaction with JavaScript LCS
 - ~~deserialize multiple transactions at once~~
-- fix genesis txn bug
+- ~~fix genesis txn bug~~
 - ~~failed txn when not enough LBR~~